GigHz Precision AI

 Liver

-LI-RADS — automatic
+LI-RADS — surfaced for review

 LR-1 → LR-5 Major features Ancillary features